 Opportunities for Women

-Fair Trade not only allows these women access to better wages on a guaranteed and freedom from discrimination but also the chance to establish farming operations in their own names, helping build a better future for themselves and their families.
+Fair Trade not only allows these women access to better wages on a guaranteed and freedom from discrimination but also the chance to establish farming operations in their own names.
+This is helping build a better future for themselves and their families.

 The negative effects of modern agriculture on the environment are reaching a tipping point.
-The one thing that most people do know about Fair Trade farmers is that they are held to higher environmental standards by their Fair Trade contracts, and while they might not know the specifics of how the farming methods and practices differ, they know that this is probably a good thing.
+The one thing that most people do know about Fair Trade farmers is that they are held to higher environmental standards by their Fair Trade contracts.
+While they might not know the specifics of how the farming methods and practices differ, they know that this is probably a good thing.

-And it is.
 In an ideal world all farmers would be, but until that is the case, the global positive impact of these environmentally friendly farming practices is still significant.
-The practices help protect the immediate environment around Fair Trade farms but given that every effort to reduce the environmental damage some modern farming methods cause has a knock-on effect they help on a global level too.
+The practices help protect the immediate environment around Fair Trade farms.
+But given that every effort to reduce the environmental damage some modern farming methods cause has a knock-on effect they help on a global level too.